top of page

 Diagnosis of Acne

-Acne is usually diagnosed by a dermatologist, a medical doctor who specializes in the treatment of skin conditions.
-At Mid-County Dermatology, our dermatologists, Dr. Feigenbaum and Dr. Gibstine, will typically perform a physical examination of the skin and ask the patient about their medical history and any symptoms they may be experiencing.
+At Mid-County Dermatology, our St. Louis dermatologists, Dr. Feigenbaum and Dr. Gibstine, will typically perform a visual examination of the skin and ask the patient about their medical history and any symptoms they may be experiencing.
 They may also ask about any medications the patient is taking and any skincare products they are using.

-In some cases, the dermatologist may take a sample of skin or pus to perform laboratory testing.
-This can help to rule out other conditions that may resemble acne, such as rosacea, and to identify the type of bacteria present on the skin.
+In some cases, the dermatologist may take a culture to rule out other conditions that may resemble acne, such as gram-negative folliculitis or rosacea.

 1. Rosacea: A chronic skin condition that causes redness, inflammation, and visible blood vessels on the face.